-- EITI Board meeting and directly related side-meetings, such as any civil society constituency pre-meeting.
+- The EITI International Secretariat will provide conveniently located, moderately priced, clean and safe lodging for travellers.
+The number of nights covered will provide for full participation at the EITI Board meeting and directly related side meetings, such as any civil society constituency pre-meeting.
 Consideration will also be given to the available flight itineraries for the traveller. - 2.
 Travellers can request that the reservation be extended for personal or non-EITI business reasons.
 The traveller is responsible for any additional costs as a result, payable directly to the hotel at time of check-in. - 3.
 Where possible, the EITI International Secretariat will seek to provide for a room deposit such as a credit card account prior to check-in to avoid the traveller having to provide his or her own credit card or large sums of cash as deposit.
 Personal expenses such as inroom movies, laundry, in-room alcoholic beverages, health club or gym charges incurred at a hotel are the sole responsibility of the traveller.